Christmas Ornament Ideas

 The paper Christmas ornaments below are made from recycled Christmas cards.
 See how I made them here.

 These bells were made for Christmas 2007 and I really like how they turned out.
-The one on the top far left was painted like the glass balls at the top of the page, but the remaining five were decoupaged with tissue paper.
+The one on the top far left was painted like the glass balls at the top of the page, but the remaining five were decoupaged on the inside of the bell with tissue paper.